 Location Extensions.
-Help people nearby find a storefront that includes the business address, phone number and a map marker.
+Help people nearby find a storefront that includes the business address, phone number, and a map marker.
 Location extensions are great if you’re urging buyers to physically come to your business.
 To use location extensions, however, you must have a Google+ Business page.
 And trust me, there’s plenty of additional benefits to having a “Google My Business” page.
 Companies with location extensions in their ads see a 10% increase in CTRs on average.
 And if you’re searching on mobile, location extensions include a link with directions.
 Our local shoe store ad also includes a location extension, as seen below.

 Review Extensions.
 Showcases positive, third-party reviews from reputable sources.
 Reviews are more important than ever because consumers trust online reviews as much as personal recommendations.
 Adding a quote from a positive review gives your ads one more reason for consumers to click.
-Google announced in the beginning of July 2015 that PPC ads can now show ratings and reviews from Google Business listings on desktop and tablets.
+Google announced at the beginning of July 2015 that PPC ads can now show ratings and reviews from Google Business listings on desktops and tablets.
 Previously, ratings came from third-party sites and they could only be used if a business had accumulated over 30 reviews.
 Since Google+ Business location information is already automatically linked to Adwords, all you have to do is enable location extensions.
-Though I could not find a shoe themed review extension, this is what to expect from Google+ review extensions.
+Though I could not find a shoe-themed review extension, this is what to expect from Google+ review extensions.

-The four options I mentioned are the most popular ad extensions used for Adwords, but there’s plenty more your business might excel with, including App extensions, customer ratings, previous visits and more.
+The four options I mentioned are the most popular ad extensions used for Adwords, but there’s plenty more your business might excel with, including App extensions, customer ratings, previous visits, and more.
 If you want to improve upon your PPC advertising or get a campaign started, we can help.
 Contact Sage Island and we’ll make sure your ads are getting the traffic you want and the sales your business needs.